brianritchie1312/icat.ansible/README.md

 * The setup excutable for the storage plugin returns a fatal error but still performs it's function (currently it's set to ignore this error but this needs to be improved)
 * Currently the mysql root password is automatically reset to default before running mysqld_secure_installation, it ignores errors.
 So having the password set to any other than the variable mysql_root_pass will return an error but will be skipped (including the default password).
 THIS NEEDS TO BE REPLACED!
 * ICATInstall/ must go into '/etc/ansible/roles/'.
 ICATInstall.yml can go anywhere
-* Currently only Simple Authentication is included but the foundations of a system to choose one of several plugin is implemented
+* Currently only Simple Authentication is properly implemented

 ### TODO
 * Improve commenting and documentation